-The mission of the Department of Mechanical Engineering is to provide firm-foundationed and creativeminded mechanical engineers for the advancement of mechanical engineering and for the development of the country.
+The mission of the Department of Mechanical Engineering is to provide firm-foundationed and creative-minded mechanical engineers for the advancement of mechanical engineering and for the advancement of mechanical engineering discipline and profession and for the development of the country.

-Its integrated educational programs emphasize
+The offered programs emphasize

-fundamental knowledge of advanced mathematics, sciences, engineering, and mechanical engineering;

-general knowledge in social sciences and humanity; mathematical, scientific, and engineering methodologies;

-design and conduct of experiments, analysis of data, and meaningful physical interpretation of data;

-- identification, formulation, and solving engineering problems;

-o conceptualization of objectives and constraints,

-o identification of governing physical principles,

-o application of fundamental analytical tools as well as modern engineering tools, with sound appreciation of its capabilities and limitations and with sound understanding of the underlying physics and physical insights.

-- open-ended problems, design projects, and research;
+- fundamental knowledge of advanced mathematics, sciences, engineering, and mechanical engineering; - general knowledge in social sciences and humanity; - mathematical, scientific, and engineering methodologies; - design and conduct of experiments, analysis of data, and meaningful physical interpretation of data; - identification, formulation, and solving engineering problems: - $\hfill\Box$ conceptualization of objectives and constraints, - $\hfill\Box$ identification of governing physical principles, - □ applications of fundamental analytical tools as well as modern engineering tools, with sound appreciation of its capabilities and limitations and with sound understanding of the underlying physics and physical insights. - open-ended problems, design projects, and research;

-effective written and verbal communication skills;

-- independent study experiences as well as

-teamwork efforts;

-appreciation of engagement in life-long learning; and

-- appreciation of the roles and responsibilities of mechanical engineers in society.
+- effective written and verbal communication skills: - independent study experiences as well as teamwork efforts; - appreciation of engagement in life-long learning; and - appreciation of the roles and responsibilities of mechanical engineers in society.